raphealshirley/commentApp/README.md

-# commentApp
+# Comment App
-This is a simple comment app.
+This is a comment app accomplished by React, React-Redux.